Chatlada-Nina/serenity-relax-and-spa/README.md

 - The icons in the website were taken from [Font Awesome](https://fontawesome.com/)
 - Wireframes I have used is [Balsamiq](https://balsamiq.com/)
 - The code to make the booking form and the Footer were taken from the CL[Boardwalk Games]( https://github.com/Chatlada-Nina/boardwalk-games) project
-- The introduction text and all descriptions was modified from [ChatGPT](https://chatgpt.com/)
+- The introduction text and all descriptions including reviews text were modified from [ChatGPT](https://chatgpt.com/)
 - All images were taken from [Pexels](https://pexels.com/)
+- The testimonial section was taken from [Specific Youtube Tutorial](https://www.youtube.com/watch?v=MQn-xLjZglc)